Kashish415/pet_nutrition_planner/README.md

 # Pet Nutrition Planner

 ## Overview
-This project is a simple, rule-based system that generates pet nutrition recommendationS based on basic pet information and functional logic.
+This project is a simple, rule-based system that generates pet nutrition recommendations based on basic pet information and functional logic.

 ## Approach